BabyPuncher/native-redirect/README.md

 5. Force the use of the "native-redirect" compatibility tool in the game's "Properties" dialog in Steam.

 ### Some gotcha's
 This compatibility tool runs your game using the Steam runtime.
 There may be libraries provided by your distro that are not provided by the Steam runtime.
-Running Steam from a console will allow you to see any error messages when trying to boot.
-Any missing libraries mentioned can be placed next to the binary being executed.
+Running Steam from a console will allow you to see error messages when trying to boot a game.
+Missing libraries mentioned can be placed next to the binary being executed.